For a piece of clothing fishing vests are useful. They serve one simple purpose. Securely store my fishing accessories in an easily accessible way.

-While I feel fishing vests are high on my list of essential fishing equipment, I have found there is not much which differentiates the best vests from the rests. after all, they are just a vest covered in pockets.
+While fishing vests are high on my list of essential fishing equipment, there is honestly not much that separates the best vests from the rest.
+After all, they are just a vest covered in pockets.
 There is only so much room for innovation.
-For years, my fly fishing vest was a gift from my parents, which they picked up while travelling across Australia.
-The brand long since faded, and its likely meant for Barramundi fishing rather than trout, but I have never found it inaccurate for my trout fishing needs.

 Six Essential Features all Trout fishing vests must have.

-Pockets: All vests needs pockets, and in a range of sizes.
-They must be large enough to store a couple of fly boxes.
+Various pocket sizes: All vests need pockets in a range of sizes.
+They must be large enough to store a couple of fly boxes, including the oversize large ones some fishermen like to carry around.
 I also like smaller pockets where I can store small accessories such as floatant without losing them.

-Quality Zips: A high quality zip is essential to protect valuables.
 I like zips on pockets I do not access frequently.
-I always keep my keys in an internally zip pockets because I know I will not be accessing them while on the river and it means I have zero chance to lose them.
+I store my keys, license, and occasionally wallet in internal zip pockets because I know I will not be accessing them while on the river and it means I have zero chance to lose them.

 Zips must be well made.
-Nothing worst if the zip mechanism starts to corrode and become stuck.
+Nothing worst than a zip mechanism that corrodes and becomes stuck.
 The zipper must also be large enough to easily grip with cold hands or even in gloves.
 They must be robust enough to survive a dunking and even a few silt grains between the teeth.
-Zips are important for securing small accessories which are likely to get lost.

-Clips and attachment points: I want permanent fixture points with I can secure a lanyard, to which I secure small accessories such as forceps and line clips which I am likely to lose.
+Clips and attachment points: I want permanent fixture points with which I can secure a lanyard, to protect small accessories such as forceps and line clips which I am likely to lose otherwise

-Quick drying: Like all my fishing clothing, I want my vest to dry quickly.
-A vest which stays wet for hours after leaving the river is just going to promote mold growth and increase the risk of corrosion for anything metal stored inside.
+Quick drying: Like all my fishing clothing, a fishing vest needs to dry quickly.
+A vest that stays wet for hours after leaving the river is just going to promote mold growth and increase the risk of corrosion for anything metal stored inside.

 This comes down to personal preference.
 Fishing packs are certainly useful if you plan on carrying a lot of gear to the river.

 I prefer to wear a vest.
-I often spend all day on the river, so I will bring lunch, camera equipment, warm clothing, sunscreen, insect repellent and spare flies.
+When I need to spend all day on the river, I generally bring too much stuff to fit inside a fishing pack, so I just use a small hiking pack to store my lunch, camera, and clothing.
+Hiking packs are usually better designed and cheaper.
 There is simply too much stuff to fit inside most fly fishing packs.

 Sure, I could buy a large fly fishing pack, but then I have to carry that extra bulk on shorter trips.
-For my fishing style a vest plus independent pack simply offers more flexibility.
+For my fishing style, a vest plus an independent pack simply offers more flexibility.

-One final reason I favor vests is because they are much more streamline.
-I can squeeze between branches and through thick vegetation with less worry, the bulging out parts well tangle.
+One final reason I favor vests is that they are much more streamlined.
+I can squeeze between branches and through thick vegetation with less worry, the bulging-out parts will catch on something.

 Sometimes I wear a life jacket vest